ahmetsenturk/masters-thesis/content/implementation.typ

     // bottom rule
     table.hline(stroke: 0.8pt),
  )
 ) <pref-dimensions>
+\

-After experiments, more literature review, and user interviews (see Section @user_interviews), we found that some dimensions were confusing in practice.
-We therefore simplified to two dimensions that students understood well and that changed the feedback in a clear way: detail and tone/formality.
-The complete evolution—from initial candidates to the final selection—is summarized in @pref-dimensions.
+After experiments, more literature review, and user interviews (see Section @user_interviews), we found some dimensions confusing in practice.
+We simplified to two dimensions that students understood well and that changed the feedback clearly: detail and tone/formality. @pref-dimensions summarizes the complete evolution—from initial candidates to the final selection.

-For implementation, each selected dimension maps to a small prompt token injected at generation time.
+Each selected dimension maps to a small prompt token injected at generation time for implementation.
 For the Detail dimension, the injected text varies from brief to detailed (see @detail-tokens).
 For the Tone/Formality dimension, the token adjusts the register from formal to friendly (see @formality-tokens).
 Both dimensions use a 3-point scale (1-3).
-A value of 2 means “neutral,” which injects no extra token and falls back to the base prompt.
-This keeps the system simple while still giving students real control over length and tone.
+A value of 2 means "neutral," which injects no extra token and falls back to the base prompt.
+This keeps the system simple while giving students control over length and tone.

 #figure(